types of synovial joints [2]

 Gliding joints that ensure the displacement of certain bones of the tarsus.

-Bone of the anterior row of the tarsus articulating especially with the metatarsal bone of the big toe and the scaphoid bone.
+Bone of the posterior row of the tarsus articulating especially with the talus and the three cuneiforms.

 Condyloid joint of the hand (carpus) articulating with the forearm (radius); it mainly enables the hand to flex and extend.